node-real/BNB-Chain-Tutorials/README.md

 - How to deploy static pages onto localhost using http-server

 ## Target audience
-This tutorial aims to provide adequate information to anyone who wants to learn dApp development on BNB Smart Chain.
+This tutorial aims to provide adequate information to anyone who wants to learn web3 development on BNB Smart Chain.

 ## Prerequisites
   - node --version